sh-lee-prml/BigVGAN/README.md

 The original paper may not use the AMP during training but this implementation includes AMP.
 Hence, the results may be different in original setting.

-For training with AMP, I change the dtype of representation to float for torchaudio resampling (Need to be changed for precised transformation).
+For training with AMP, I change the dtype of representation to float for torchaudio resampling (Need to be changed for precise transformation).

 ## Reference
 - VITS: https://github.com/jaywalnut310/vits